Retirement Plan Update: Coronavirus’ (COVID-19) Impact on Defined Contribution Retirement Plans

 Partial Plan Terminations

 Employers who have significant staff reduction or layoffs may become subject to IRS partial plan termination rules.
 In general, the IRS defines a partial plan termination as a 20% or greater decrease in plan participants during a 12-month period, normally the plan year.
 If a partial plan termination occurs, all affected participants who terminated during the 12-month period must become 100% vested.
 Partial plan termination rules are complex and subject to a facts and circumstances determination.
 If your organization is experiencing significant employee turnover, it is important to work with your plan administrator to understand how this affects you.
+It is anticipated that these rules will also be modified in the near future to provide clarity and relief to plan sponsors.
+Your retirement plan consultant can provide an update if and when this occurs.

 In order to be deductible, employer contributions must generally be deposited prior to the extended due date of the company’s tax return, including extensions.
 Federal tax return deadlines for 2019 tax years were recently extended to July 15.
 As a result, the deadline for contributions to be deposited to a plan are also extended.